 Tetsuo is Kaneda's best friend.
 However, he deeply resents Kaneda.
 Eventually, he develops his own psychic powers and battles Kaneda for control of the gang.
 He has trouble controlling his power (as Akira before him did) and this eventually leads him on his own bizarre adventure.

 This is quality hand-drawn animation.
-In Japan, it has a reputation similar to Disney's classic "Snow White and the Seven Dwarfs," though it is relatively unknown in the United States except among Asians and afficionados.
-People "in the know" speak of this film with reverence.
+In Japan, it has a reputation similar to Disney's classic "Snow White and the Seven Dwarfs," though it is relatively unknown in the United States except among Asians and aficionados.
+People "in the know" speak of "Akira" with reverence.

 Plans to make and release a live-action version come and go.
-As of this writing, they appear to be dead.
+As of this writing, they appear to be dead, but by the time you read this, who knows.
 Casting is very political, because many expect only Asian voice actors to be used in such a respected tale, but that generally isn't the way that Hollywood operates.
 This insistence by some may be what keeps the live-action version from appearing, though other factors undoubtedly are involved as well.
+The recent controversy over Scarlett Johansson starring in a live-action version an anime classic engendered a lot of criticism.
+So, it may be some time before we get a live version of "Akira."

-Highly recommended for those who like this type of film and want to learn more about truly great animation.
+"Akira" is highly recommended for those who like anime and want to learn more about truly great animation in general.